thebitdoodler/MAC-CHANGER/README.md

-# If you want to contribute it then most weldcome
+# If you want to contribute here then most weldcome